Licences for using parks and beaches

 Council may grant a licence for:

-- Organised fitness activities - personal trainers, sporting coaches, water-based activities on adjoining water bodies, cycling, and associated equipment hire
+• Organised fitness activities - personal trainers, sporting coaches, water-based activities leaving from public land, cycling, etc.

-- Other commercial recreation activities - established activities, such as a circus or music festival, which have identifiable community benefits and which require the use of an extensive area
+• Other commercial recreation activities - such as a circus or music festival, which have identifiable community benefits, and which require the use of an extensive area.

-Under the policy, certain uses such as small-scale activities, passive recreation, tour groups stopping for lunch and training for not-for-profit organisations are not be required to obtain a licence.
+Under the policy, certain uses such as very small-scale activities, informal passive recreation or tour groups stopping for lunch are not required to obtain a licence.

 The policy does not address commercial activities such as mobile food vending, footpath dining, kiosks or similar on public open space.